hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     </div>

 + The derivatives of the simple cost function
-  + differentiate w.r.t. the outputs of the experts $\implies$ a signal for training each expert
+  + differentiate w.r.t. the outputs of the experts
+    + a signal for training each expert
+    + the gradient as the probability of picking that expert times the difference btw that expert and the target
-  + differentiate w.r.t. the outputs of the gating network $\implies$ a signal for training the gating network
+  + differentiate w.r.t. the outputs of the gating network
+    + a signal for training the gating network
+    + as differentiate w.r.t. the quantity entering the softmax
+    + the derivative w.r.t. $x_i$ as product of
+      + the probability of the expert picked and the difference btw the squared error made by the expert
+      + the average over all experts when using the weighting provided by the manager of the squared error
     + raise $p$ for all experts that give less than the average squared error of all the experts (weighted by $p$)
+      + expert $i$ makes a lower square error than the average of the other experts $\to$ raise the probability of expert $i$
+      + expert $i$ makes a higher squared error than the average of the other experts $\to$ lower its probability
+      + causing specialization
   + math representation

     \[ p_i = \frac{e^{x_i}}{\sum_j e^{e^{x_j}}}, \qquad\qquad E = \sum_i p_i (t-y_i)^2 \]